cea-hpc/mpc/doc/src/index.rst

 =========================

 The Multi-Processor Computing runtime (MPC) is a unified runtime targeting the MPI, OpenMP and PThread standards.
-One of its main specificity is the ability to run MPI Processes inside threads, being a thread-based MPI.
+One of its main specificities is the ability to run MPI Processes inside threads, being a thread-based MPI.

 MPC supports the MPI 3.1 standard in both thread-based and process-based flavors